GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 - Making modifications to this project.
   - Modifications are any actions that involve addition, deletion, and/or changing of the contents from the original project.

-If other projects were also used as components in your project follow these rules:
+If other projects were also used as components in your project, follow these rules:

   1. If their license satisfies the provisions of this license:
-      1. If they allow for permissible licenses to be used then use this license.
+      1. If they allow permissible licenses to be used then use this license.
 While retaining a copy of the other projects' original license alongside it's files if required.
-      2. If they don't allow for permissible licenses then either remove the other project as a component of your project, or remove this project as a component of your project.
+      2. If they don't allow for permissible licenses then either remove the other project as a component of your project or remove this project as a component of your project.
 This license must be used for the entirety of your project.
-If the other project's license does not allow for permissible licenses it can not be used in your project alongside this project, even if the two licenses satisfy each other's provisions.
+If the other project's license does not allow for permissible licenses, it cannot be used in your project alongside this project, even if the two licenses satisfy each other's provisions.
   2. If their license does not satisfy the provisions of this license:
-     1. Remove the other project as a component of your project, or remove this project as a component of your project.
-Both projects can not be used if they don't share the same license provisions.
+     1. Remove the other project as a component of your project or remove this project as a component of your project.
+Both projects cannot be used if they don't share the same license provisions.

 <h3 id="Existing_File_Same_License">Existing File Same License</h3>